NLeSC/guide/best_practices/language_guides/python.md

 ```
 The `-e` flag will install your package in editable mode, i.e. it will create a symlink to your package in the installation location  instead of copying the package.
 This is convenient when developing, because any changes you make to the source code will immediately be available for use in the installed version.

 Set up continuous integration to test your installation setup.
-Use `pyroma` (can be run as part of `prospector`) as a linter for your installation configuration.
+You can use `pyroma` as a linter for your installation configuration.

 ### Packaging and distributing your package
 For packaging your code, you can either use `pip` or `conda`.
 Neither of them is [better than the other](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) -- they are different; use the one which is more suitable for your project. `pip` may be more suitable for distributing pure python packages, and it provides some support for binary dependencies using [`wheels`](http://pythonwheels.com). `conda` may be more suitable when you have external dependencies which cannot be packaged in a wheel.